Child marriage

-Child marriage violates the rights of children and has long-term consequences for both child brides and child grooms.
-For child brides, in addition to mental health issues and lack of access to education and career opportunities, these include adverse health effects as a result of early pregnancy and childbirth.
-Effects on child grooms include being ill-prepared for certain responsibilities such as providing for the family, early fatherhood, and a lack of access to education and career opportunities.
-Child marriage is part of the practice of child betrothal, which often includes civil cohabitation and a court-approval of the engagement Causes of child marriages include poverty, bride price, dowries, cultural traditions, religious and social pressures, regional customs, fear of the child remaining unmarried into adulthood, illiteracy, and perceived inability of women to work for money.
-Research indicates that comprehensive sex education can help to prevent child marriage.
-Reducing child marriage in developing countries requires educating and strengthening the rural community.
-Girls may make better life and marriage decisions with education.
-Rural development programs like healthcare, water, and sanitation may aid families financially and minimize child marriage.
-Education and rural development may break the cycle of poverty and child marriage.
+Research has found that child marriages have many long-term negative consequences for child brides and grooms.
+Girls who marry as children often lack access to education and future career opportunities.
+It is also common for them to have adverse health effects resulting from early pregnancy and childbirth.
+Effects on child grooms may include the economic pressure of providing for a household and various constraints in educational and career opportunities.
+Child marriage is part of the practice of child betrothal, often including civil cohabitation and a court approval of the engagement.
+Some factors that encourage child marriages include poverty, bride price, dowries, cultural traditions, religious and social pressure, regional customs, fear of the child remaining unmarried into adulthood, illiteracy, and the perceived inability of women to work.